 Rescuers have faced a lengthy, difficult search often hampered by bad weather but a key breakthrough came at the weekend when they finally detected “ping” signals from the black boxes.

 The device had been about 32 metres under water, beneath a wing.
+It was not far from the first black box but took longer to retrieve as it was trapped under heavy wreckage.

 The flight data recorder monitors information such as airspeed, while the cockpit voice recorder stores radio transmissions and sounds in the cockpit.
 Both are located near the rear of the plane and designed to survive underwater.